zeeshan-abbas/android-sample-maverick/README.md

 6. Some issues with AsyncTask are:
 	- Most common issue that developer face using AsyncTask is during orientation change.
 When orientation is changed and if activity is restarted (based of the layout changes and other factors) then current running task won't have the instance of current activity which can cause problem.
 	- After the Android 1.5 android supports only 10 task at the same time.
-	- Developer needs to manualy handle the cancelation of AsyncTask by checking the flag after each statment.
+	- Developer needs to manually handle the cancellation of AsyncTask by checking the flag after each line of code.